 - Education and development - Does the daycare offer dog training?
 If not do they have access to a trainer and behaviourist to help with any problems?
 If they don’t have an onsite qualified behaviourist how do they keep their staff knowledge up to date?

 - Do they communicate with you when there are problems, or are you just told your dog is “fine and had fun” on pick up?

 - Do they allow excessive barking?
 There’s 3 main reasons dogs bark - over excited, bored or under stress.
 Observe barking levels, not just on pick up and drop off when they are most excited, but during their day too.

 - Testimonials from other clients are useful so you know others have had a great experience at a doggy day care.
 Check them out online or ask to speak to other clients.

-Not all dogs are suitable for the day care environment, like people some dogs like a quieter environment and would prefer staying home.
-If your dog does not feel comfortable in a doggy day care, it’s not a bad thing, just a preference.
+Not all dogs are suitable for the day care environment, some dogs (just like people) like a quieter environment and would prefer staying home.
+If your dog does not feel comfortable in a doggy daycare, it’s not a bad thing, just a preference.
 A well-run business with qualified staff will advise you if your dog is not suited to the day care environment.
 This may be disappointing to the owner, however, a good day care will be honest about how the experience is for your dog.